BenjaminSchiller/DNA/GIT_CHEATSHEET.md

 2) Create a new branch
 ------------------
 Each contributer should work on its own branch.
 This makes it possible to distinguish changes of each contributer, and to re-pull other contributions.
-Additionally, it will create less problems when creating a pull request on github later. `git checkout -b branchname` will create a new branch, based on the previously used branch.
+Additionally, it will create less problems when creating a pull request on github later. `git checkout -b branchname` will create a new branch with the name `branchname`, based on the previously used branch.
+Consider using a branch name that on the one hand is a good label for your contribution, but on the other hand clearly states that the branch contains work in progress that might also get rebased (@zoranzaric recommends the prefix `tmp`) - I'll come to the problems in a minute!

 3) Work on that branch
 ------------------